jkusuda/meeteor/README.md

 # Meeteor 📸

-An astrophotography social platform that encourages users to capture celestial objects through daily challenges, share camera specs, and build a community.
+An astrophotography social platform that encourages users to capture celestial objects through daily challenges, share photography, and build a community.

 ## 🎯 Project Overview